-We assume every user has the ability to generate onetime symmetric keys.
+We assume every user has the ability to generate one-time symmetric keys.
 All parties have agreed upon a one-way hash function and a commitment scheme.
+The commitment scheme is implemented based on any pseudo-random generator.
 All cryptographic notations have been summarized in Table I.